 Mississippi Diamondback Terrapin (Malaclemys terrapin pileata): The Mississippi diamondback terrapin (Malaclemys terrapin pileata) utilizes pocket beaches adjacent to marsh for nesting habitat (Frey 2014).
 Diamondback terrapins have a diet of fish, snails, worms, clams, crabs and marsh plants and live in brackish water habitats such as estuaries and tidal marshes, preferring marshes with nearby channels.
 Juveniles may spend first few years under mats of flotsam or vegetation (Ernst et al. 1994).
 Clutches are laid from April to August.
-The Mississippi diamondback terrapin is ranked by MDWFP as S2: Imperiled in Mississippi (Mississippi Natural Heritage Program 2015).
+The Mississippi diamondback terrapin is ranked by the Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) as S2: Imperiled in Mississippi.
+(Mississippi Natural Heritage Program 2015).
 Restoration activities will not be done on pocket beaches.